ktorio/ktor-klip/proposals/0004-open-api.md

 # Future Directions
 [future-directions]: #future-directions

 In this document, we mentioned plans for developing an alternative routing API that includes all required information.
-We have not yet started work on this, but we expect to have a proposal ready in the next few months.

 For one possible approach to a more feature-rich routing API, you can explore the [Ktor-Typed](https://github.com/nomisRev/ktor-typed) repository.